samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 ![Auth0 free plan](https://cdn.auth0.com/blog/swissid/auth0-free-plan.png)

 While signing up to Auth0, you will have to define a _Tenant Domain_ (e.g., `your-company.auth0.com`) and you will have to choose a _Region_ (at the time of writing, three regions are available: US, Europe, and Australia).
-After filling in this form, you can complete your account creation and Auth0 will redirect you to your dashboard.
+After filling in this form, you can complete your account creation, and Auth0 will redirect you to your dashboard.

 ![Auth0 dashboard](https://cdn.auth0.com/blog/secure-your-gaming-company-with-auth0's-user-fraud-score-and-minfraud/auth0-dashboard.png)